esaulpaugh/abiv3/SPEC.md

 Integer arrays may be encoded in two ways:

-Variable-width, as if a tuple of integers.
+Variable-width, as if a byte array where the first byte is `0x00` and the remaining bytes are the concatenations of the encodings of the elements (as if they were base types).

 Fixed-width, as if a byte array where the first byte is the byte width, `w`, of the elements which follow, raw, in order, and `w` bytes each.
 Encoders SHOULD determine the byte width by the width of the widest element.